 Important Health Notes from the Nurse

 The control of communicable disease during the school year is a difficult problem and a grave responsibility.
 The first responsibility must fall upon the home as parents know the normal appearance of their children and should be the first to detect signs of illness.
 The following rules will help control communicable diseases in the community.

-1. Do not send your child if he/she has a fever, diarrhea, vomiting, unexplained rash or cough.
-Please check student each morning before leaving for school.
+1. Do not send your child if he/she has a fever of 100 or greater, diarrhea, vomiting, unexplained rash or cough.
+Please check student each day before school.

 2. Do not send a sick child to school for the nurse to decide whether he/she should be in school.
 If in any doubt, call the family physician.